Bazzer588/hooky-event-callback/README.md

 run it with the console open - when you edit a field you should see that only the affected field and the address it belongs to are re-rendered.

-An issue was raised concerning callback handling using the hooks API

-See the discussion here:
+An issue was raised concerning callback handling using the hooks API: see the discussion here: https://github.com/facebook/react/issues/14099
-https://github.com/facebook/react/issues/14099

 And the documentation here: